Eel River (California)

-The river basin was lightly populated by Native Americans before, and for decades after the European settlement of California.
-The region remained little traveled until 1850, when Josiah Gregg and his exploring party arrived in search of land for settlement.
-The river was named after they traded a frying pan to a group of Wiyot fishermen in exchange for a large number of Pacific lampreys, which the explorers thought were eels.
-Explorers' reports of the fertile and heavily timbered region attracted settlers to Humboldt Bay and the Eel River Valley.
+The river basin was lightly populated by Native Americans before, and for decades after, the European settlement of California.
+The region remained little traveled until 1849, when Josiah Gregg and his exploring party arrived in search of land for settlement.
+The river was named after they traded a frying pan to a group of Wiyot fishermen in exchange for a large number of Pacific lampreys, which the explorers mistook for eels.
+Explorers' reports of the fertile and heavily timbered region attracted settlers to Humboldt Bay and the Eel River Valley beginning in 1850.
 Starting in the late 19th century the Eel River supported a large salmon-canning industry which began to decline by the 1920s due to overfishing.
 The Eel River basin has also been a significant source of timber since the days of early settlement, and continues to support a major logging sector.
-The river valley was a major rail transport corridor (Northwestern Pacific Railroad) throughout the 20th century, and also forms part of the route of the Redwood Highway (US Highway 101).
+The river valley was a major rail transport corridor for the Northwestern Pacific Railroad beginning in 1914 and continuing throughout the 20th century, and also forms part of the route of the Redwood Highway (US Highway 101).

-Since the early 20th century, the Eel River has been dammed in its headwaters to provide water, via interbasin transfer, to parts of Mendocino and Sonoma Counties.
+Since the early 20th century, the Eel River has been dammed in its headwaters by the Potter Valley Project to provide water, via interbasin transfer, to parts of Mendocino and Sonoma Counties.
 During the 1950s and 1960s, there was great interest in building much larger dams in the Eel River system, in order to provide water for the State Water Project.
-Although the damming would have relieved pressure on California's overburdened water systems, it stirred up decades of controversy, as some of the proposals made little economic sense and would have been detrimental to an ailing salmon run.
-In 1979, the headquarters of Chinmaya Mission West was built along the banks of the Eel near the town of Piercy.
-The Eel was granted federal Wild and Scenic River status in 1981, formally making it off limits to new dams.
-Nevertheless, logging, grazing, road-building, a burgeoning cannabis industry, and other human activities continue to significantly affect the watershed's ecology.
+Although the damming would have relieved pressure on greater California's overburdened water systems, it stirred up decades of controversy, as some of the proposals made little economic sense and would have been detrimental to an ailing salmon run.
+The Eel was granted federal Wild and Scenic River status in 1981, formally making it off-limits to new dams.
+Logging, grazing, road-building, a burgeoning cannabis industry, and other human activities continue to significantly affect the watershed's ecology.